39 Nonprofit Content Marketing Trends You Need To Know (Infographic)

 25. 82% of marketer’s curate content on a regular basis

-26. Social media, search engine optimization, and email marketing are the top three traffic drivers
+26. Social media, search engine optimization, and email marketing are the top three channels that drive content distribution

 27. Facebook, Twitter, and Facebook are the top three social platforms